 seems the smaller the fly, the more important it is.

 I have tried to put all these various casts into just a few categories.
-They are "presentation" casts, "saltwater" casts, "distance" casts and "traditional" casts.
+They are "presentation" casts, "saltwater" casts, "distance" casts, "traditional" casts" and "other casts".
 I have also narrowed down the number by using the purpose/use of the cast to group them...not just the names given to them (i.e. the serpentine cast and the slack line cast are effectively identical in purpose but have acquired different names over time).
 I have also listed a few casts that do not fit any particular category like spey casting.
-I have also included "mending" fly line as it is not casting really casting but it is a very important skill in many of the listed casts.
+I have included "mending" fly line (in the "other" category) as it is not casting really casting but it is a very important skill in many of the listed casts.